Engramium/linkstar/README.md

-# Link Star - Developer Documentation
+# LinkStar - Developer Documentation

 A WordPress Gutenberg block plugin that provides a customizable link block with advanced styling options and hover effects.

 ## Overview

-Link Star adds a powerful link block to the WordPress block editor with extensive customization options including hover effects, icon support, and advanced styling controls.
+LinkStar adds a powerful link block to the WordPress block editor with extensive customization options including hover effects, icon support, and advanced styling controls.
 The block is perfect for creating call-to-action buttons, styled navigation elements, and interactive link components.

 ## Requirements